TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-sta-in-relion5/index.md

 ## What to do next?

 At this step you should are already be quite satisfied, but you can try to push the resolution further.
-To do this, you should try to align and classify at bin2 your particles at bin2.
+To do this, you should try to align and classify your particles at bin2.

 You can re-extract subtomos at bin2 from your best Polish job, then generate a bin2 reference.
 From there, launch a 3D Refine at bin2 (you should reach bin2 Nyquist).
 You can then run a 3D classification job to remove particles that do not positively contribute to resolution (I would not recommend classifying at bin1, except if you are classifying for a feature only visible at bin1.)